-Our vision is: Oui VISIOII 15.
+Our vision ie: Our A121011 15.

 Our vision is to enable every part of the health and care system in Southwark to make the borough an amazing place to be born, live a full healthy life, and spend one's final years.